Oborniki Śląskie: Flag and Coat of Arms

 The coat-of-arms of the city is a green fir with a brown trunk on a yellow background.
 The fir, a common tree for this area, is also a symbol referring to the historic character of Karl Eduard von Holtei, a German poet who lived here, and planted such trees in his garden to celebrate birth of his two children.
 The fir was stamped with postmarks yet before the World War, but as a coat of arms was approved just in 1991.
 The flag of the city was approved by the Heraldic Commission, and has been the official emblem of Oborniki Śląskie since June 2002.
 It presents the city's coat-of-arms on a green and yellow background.

 Sights

 The town's sights and tourist destinations include sanatoria, historic churches of the Sacred Heart of Jesus and of St. Jude Thaddeus and the Grzybek Landscape Park.

+Transport

+Oborniki Śląskie lies on the intersection of vovoideship roads 342 and 340.

+Oborniki Śląskie has a station on the Poznań-Wrocław railway line.